Skip to main content

 A few years ago, I could recognize a person or company by the way they wrote.
 Their style, their choice of words, their typos, their pacing; all were identifiers I had become accustomed to, similar to how you get accustomed to how your friend talks or dresses.

 Almost overnight, however, some of these people and companies suddenly wrote in a whole new style.
 Short, impactful sentences.
 Attention-catching statements.
 One-sentence paragraphs.
 Emoji-driven lists.
 Zero typos and perfect grammar.
+Just like this.

-It felt as if the writer had become a different person.
+As if the writer had become a different person.
 Or no person at all.

 In a business context, generating content might be financially beneficial, at least in the short run.
 If you can publish 50 articles in the time it used to take to write one, chances are your SEO/GEO game will improve, even if the content is generic.

-Link to this headingDeliberate use
+Link to this headingWhy taste matters

 Link to this headingTips for writing